Project Time: March 2 – 2017 – Active

 Also used for adding and editing textures, team color, Effects and previewing models

-• MDLVIS: WoW and Warcraft 3 models replaced with custom ones
+• MDLVIS: WoW and Warcraft 3 models and animation stransfer to custom meshes

 What I learned: